British Columbia - IEN Pathway

 Step 3.
 Create your Inspire Global Assessments online user account, if you are applying through the IEN Pathway.

 Step 4.
-Once logged into your online service account, you will need to submit your IEN Pathway Application survey and upload your notarized IDs.
+Once logged into your online service account, you will need to submit your IEN Pathway Application form and upload your notarized IDs.
 Please be aware that starting on November 27th, an Inspire application fee will be charged to applicants at the time of application submission.
 This is a non-refundable fee of $600+GST.
 Inspire applications are valid for one year from the date you make your payment.

 Step 5.
 Apply to the British Columbia College of Nurses and Midwives (BCCNM), which is the regulator for nurses and midwives in BC.